 - Compute Sizes: Computes the current size on disk of the temporary files associated with all jobs in Job Manager.

 - Show Completed Jobs: When enabled, all Completed Jobs will be visible in the Job Manager.
-When disabled, the Completed Jobs will be hidden.
+When disabled, the Completed Jobs will be hidden. *Deprecated in 2025.2 as functionality is replaced by the State filter.

 - Force Parallel Execution: Allows multiple jobs to run at the same time.
 However, it is likely jobs will compete for resources, and conflicts may cause destabilization.
 Intended for advanced users who understand what jobs they’re running and what resource requirements are at various stages for those jobs.

-Job Manager Directory Structure:
+Job Manager Directory Structure

 - Jobs Directory: Job Manager creates a directory called “Jobs” directly under the folder in which your project XML file is stored (the “Project Folder”).